nilearn/nilearn/CONTRIBUTING.rst

   and feel free to open an issue to discuss it.

 * Want to contribute code ?
 Thank you very much!

   * For new features, please be sure to create an issue first, to discuss whether it can be included and its specifications.
-  * If you have time to help dealing with known issues check `Good first issues <https://github.com/nilearn/nilearn/labels/Good%20first%20issue>`_ to get started, `known bugs <https://github.com/nilearn/nilearn/labels/Bug>`_ or `proposed enhancements <https://github.com/nilearn/nilearn/labels/Enhancement>`_.
+  * To help dealing with known issues check,
+    `Good first issues <https://github.com/nilearn/nilearn/labels/Good%20first%20issue>`_
+    to get started, `known bugs <https://github.com/nilearn/nilearn/labels/Bug>`_
+    or `proposed enhancements <https://github.com/nilearn/nilearn/labels/Enhancement>`_.
-  * In any case, before sending code, be sure to **follow the :ref:`Contribution Guidelines`**.
+  * In any case, before sending code, be sure to **follow the `Contribution Guidelines`_**.
-  * Section :ref:`Setting up your environment` will get you ready for contributing.
+  * Section `Setting up your environment`_ will get you ready for contributing.

 * If you think documentation can be improved, you can directly send proposed improvements in `a pull request <https://github.com/nilearn/nilearn/pulls>`_.